RandyMangar/CSharpSeleniumAPI/README.md

   Count.cs - To count WebElements.
   CssValue.cs - To get css values from WebElements.
   Find.cs - To find WebElements.
+  Location.cs - To get Location values from WebElements.
   Navigate.cs - To navigate to pages.
   SendKeys.cs - To send keys to WebElements.
   Text.cs - To get the Text of WebElements.